decentralized-identity/keri/docs/Q-and-A.md

 #### KERI Agreement Algorithm for Control Establishment
 {TBW}

+#### Keridemlia
+It is a contraction of KERI and [Kademlia](https://en.wikipedia.org/wiki/Kademlia).
+It's the distributed database of Witness IP-addresses based on a Distributed Hash Tabel.
+It also does the CNAME - stuff that DNS offers for KERI: the mapping between an identifier and it's controller AID stored in the KEL to its current wittness AID and the wittness AID to the IP address.\
+(_@henkvancann_)

 #### Key
 A mechanism for granting or restricing access to something.
 MAY be used to issue and prove, MAY be used to transfer and control over _identity_ and _cryptocurrency_.
 [More](https://en.wikipedia.org/wiki/Key_(cryptography))